hackclub/hackpad/hackpads/luteron6pad/readme.md

 # luteron6pad
 - This is my first time making anything like this, so if there are any errors, please let me know on the slack @Caleb.
+Or comment on my PR.
 - I would love if I could have a black pcb, (not the usual green)
 - Would it be possible to print the bottom of the case in black and laser cut the top in acrylic?